JoelESol/Assignment3/Assignment 3/Working Memory.md

-According to Baddeley, working memory describes short-term memory as a system with multiple components.
-It consists of the phonological loop, the visuospatial sketchpad and the central executive.
+According to Baddeley, working memory describes [[Short Term Memory]] as a system with multiple components.
+It consists of the [[Phonological Loop]], the visuospatial sketchpad and the central executive.
 ### Central Executive

 ### Phonological Loop